artfuldog/gophkeeper/README.md

 ## About

-GophKeeper is private data managment client-server solution.
+GophKeeper is private data management client-server solution.

-It was developed as graduation diploma of [Yandex Practicum's "Advanded Go-Developer" course.](https://practicum.yandex.ru/go-advanced/)
+It was developed as graduation diploma of [Yandex Practicum's "Advanced Go-Developer" course.](https://practicum.yandex.ru/go-advanced/)

 ## Features: